Monday, October 29, 2018

 D. before 26 Feb 1729

 Hubert Ranger dit Laviolette was part of a force sent to help the people of Montreal defend themselves against the Iroquois.
-Hubert was born in La Rochelle, France in 1661 to Pierre Ranger and Jeanne Boutin.
+Hubert was born to Pierre Ranger and Jeanne Boutin in La Rochelle, France, baptized there on October 22, 1662.
 His father drove a “merchandise wagon” for a living, likely dealing with goods that were loaded and unloaded at the docks of the coastal town.
 Young Hubert must have been exposed to the activity of ships leaving for America, and perhaps this had an influence on him.

 During the 1680s, as French fur traders and farmers settled in and around Montreal, they faced an increasing threat from the Iroquois tribes to the south.
 In 1683, the habitants sent a request for rifles and swords to the authorities in France.
 The king instead responded by ordering that three companies of troops be sent to the colony.
 Most soldiers who were already enlisted declined the assignment, so new men were recruited, most of whom came from the La Rochelle region, and Hubert was one of them.